Ushnesha/blockchain-supplychain-provenance/README.md

 ## Description

-A decentralized application (DApp) that enhances transparency, traceability, and trust in supply chain management using blockchain technology.
+A decentralized application (DeCap) that enhances transparency, traceability, and trust in supply chain management using blockchain technology.
 Built on Ethereum, the system records every product's journey — from manufacturer to end consumer — on an immutable, shared ledger using smart contracts.

 ### Key Features
 - **Transparency**: Every stakeholder can verify the origin and movement of goods in real time.